Skip to Content

 • Once it dries, you’re done.
 I told you.
 Easy and cheap rustic planter in less than half an hour.

 • I tied an a vintage brass cow tag around mine using twine to give it a bit more farmhouse charm.
-Or you could stencil a word or random numbers.Rustic planter with basic craft store and dollar store supplies
+Or you could stencil a word or random numbers.White flowers with green foliage in a whitewashed wooden box on a fireplace mantel.

 Super easy rustic planter that’s a perfect little farmhouse centerpiece.
 Right now this one is sitting on a vintage mantel that we added to our office and it’s simple and pretty.
 And it cost me a whopping $3 for the box since everything else was already in my stash.
 Even if you had to buy it all, you could potentially get out for around $20 depending on what box you get.
 Which is still less than lots of the store-bought ones I see.